When is the business tax deadline 2025?

 Learn more about choosing a business structure for your small business.

 Many small businesses don’t wait until April to pay their taxes in full.
-It is common for contractors to make quarterly tax payments to avoid a high tax bill with annual filings.
+It is common for contractors and the self-employed to make quarterly tax payments to avoid a high tax bill with annual filings.

-• April 15: payment for 1st quarter 2024 estimated business tax due
+• April 15: payment for first quarter 2025 estimated business tax due

-• September 16: payment for 3rd quarter 2024 estimated business tax due
+• September 15: payment for third quarter 2025 estimated business tax due

 Remember that since there is no self-employed tax withholding, those in business for themselves often pay nearly 30% of revenue to the IRS.